oregano12/oregano12.NFT.io/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - NFT Preview Card solution

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [NFT Preview Card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview
 ### Screenshot